neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Validation.rst

 rather separate the concerns [#]_ of the action methods (show, create, update, ...) from others like validation, logging and security?

-Fortunately FLOW3's validation framework doesn't ask you to add any additional PHP code to your action methods.
+Fortunately TYPO3 Flow's validation framework doesn't ask you to add any additional PHP code to your action methods.
 Validation has been extracted as a separated concern which does it's job almost transparently to the developer.